If you sit down and try to come up with a definition of ghostwriter, you may find it trickier than you ever imagined.

 The book coach’s professional expertise can help you navigate the often treacherous and confusing paths that lead from book idea all the way to finished product.

-There are two kinds of editors: developmental editor and copy editor.
+There are three kinds of editors: developmental editor, line editor and copy editor.

 The developmental editor is essentially a “book doctor” who looks for big problems in the manuscript such as poor organization, missing information, faulty logic, or gaps in the text.
 Then you (or your ghostwriter) will need to fix them.